dataquine/dataquine/README.md

 ***Ideally*** meaningful work that tackles inequality and/or improves the lives of people in #Scotland.
 Previously I've worked in the #Education, #SocialWork and #SocialCare sectors, all have been incredibly rewarding in ways other than money.

 Open minded as to role e.g. #DataAnalyst, #DataScientist or #DataEngineer whatever else as a label but deluged with data.
 Current skills more at the engineering end but I'm doing my best to learn what I can of the other disciplines and will continue to find out about whatever is necessary to do the job at hand.
-I practice what I preach regarding lifelong learning - self-funded on this course so I put my money where my little old lady mouth is.
+I practice what I preach regarding lifelong learning - self-funded on this course so I put my money where my mouth is.

 ## What are my super powers? 🦸🏻‍♀️